01 of 09

 The miniature mussel shells are made by taking a small cone of clay, then flattening it and rounding it slightly on both ends.
 The clay is then set over the basic shell form (first coated with talcum or cornstarch) as shown.
 Press the clay over the form to shape it, keeping the shell narrow and deep on the hinged end, broader and shallower at the opening end.
 Most mussel shells are smooth.
 Details can be added easily with paint after the shell has been baked and cooled.Continue to 6 of 9 below.

 Basic Hinged Shell Shapes Ready for Detailing

 Here you can see some basic miniature shell shapes ready for final detailing.
 Take care when smoothing out the clay or adding finishing details that you keep the slightly hollow curved shape of your miniature shells.
 If necessary, you can set the shell back on the form to finish adding finer details, just dust the form with talcum or cornstarch before setting the shell back on the form.Continue to 7 of 9 below.

 Adding Detail Lines to Miniature Shells

 The final step in making any miniature shell is to add the distinctive growth lines to the shell surface.
-All bivalve shells add on to the wide end with each year's growth.
-If possible look at some real examples of the shell you are modelling to see the main lines and ridges of the shell.
+All bivalve shells add on to the wide end of each year's growth.
+If possible look at some real examples of the shell you are modeling to see the main lines and ridges of the shell.
 Use a fine pin or beading needle to add lines and ridges, as well as the growth rings to your shells.
-Take care not to make the lines too straight, try to gently curve them along the shape of the shell for... the best effect.
+Take care not to make the lines too straight, try to gently curve them along the shape of the shell for the... best effect.

 08 of 09